-The Quartet’s 2017-18 season features performances in the world’s major music capitols, including multiple concerts at the Wigmore Hall and Cité de la Musique.
-The Hagen will travel to Amsterdam to open the Concertgebouw’s First Biennial String Quartet Festival, to Asia for a tour that includes three performances in Tokyo, and will collaborate in programs together with Sol Gabetta and Jörg Widmann.
-In addition, a long-awaited Brahms recording together with the pianist Kirill Gerstein will be released by Myrios Classics.
+The Quartet’s upcoming concert seasons feature returns to the most elite series, including Carnegie Hall, the Philadelphia Chamber Music Society, and Seattle’s Meany Hall; previous seasons featured performances in the world’s major music capitols, including multiple concerts at the Wigmore Hall and Cité de la Musique.
+The Hagen has travelled to Amsterdam to open the Concertgebouw’s First Biennial String Quartet Festival, to Asia for a tour that included three performances in Tokyo, and collaborated in programs together with Sol Gabetta and Jörg Widmann.
+In addition, a long-awaited Brahms recording together with the pianist Kirill Gerstein was released by Myrios Classics.

-The Hagen Quartet has performed regularly in North America since early in its career.
-Recent highlights include a complete Beethoven cycle at the 92Y in New York; a Brahms program together with the pianist Kirill Gerstein at Duke University; and concerts in Boston, Cleveland Philadelphia, Montreal, Los Angeles, San Francisco, and Washington D.C.
+The Hagen Quartet has performed regularly in North America for decades.
+Recent highlights include a complete Beethoven cycle at 92Y in New York; a Brahms program together with the pianist Kirill Gerstein at Duke University; and concerts in Boston, Cleveland, Philadelphia, Montreal, Los Angeles, San Francisco, and Washington D.C.

 The Hagen Quartet’s most recent recording, featuring Mozart String Quartets K. 387 and K. 458, was awarded the Diapason d’Or and the Choc de Classica, as well as the coveted German ECHO Klassik Prize (2016).
 In 2011, The Hagen celebrated its 30th anniversary with two recordings for Myrios Classics featuring Mozart, Webern, Beethoven, Grieg, and Brahms.
 The same year, the Hagen won the ECHO Klassik Prize as Ensemble of the Year; in 2012, the Quartet was named Honorary Member of the Vienna Konzerthaus.
 Soon after its founding in 1981, the Hagen Quartet signed an exclusive recording contract with Deutsche Grammophon that resulted in forty-five albums over the next twenty years featuring a wide array of repertoire, a project that has resulted in some of the iconic quartet recordings.